alexischarp-education/node-hangman-api/readme.md

 ### How to install

-To run the app, first install the dependencies by running `yarn`.
-Then, start the server by running `yarn dev`.
-The server will be listening on port **3001** by default.
+To run the app, first install the dependencies by running `npm install`.
+Then, start the server by running `npm run dev`.
+The server will be listening on port **3333** by default.

 ### How to use